simon-whitehead/assembly-fun/README.md

 and prints it to stdout.
 It should be noted that this is nowhere near as complicated as the implementations of `malloc` are.
 This simply asks for a block of memory and utilizes it - there is no memory management involved.

+### 8. String concatentation (strcat)

+This project concatenates the strings "Hello " and "World!" before printing them to the console.
+It does so by allocating 16 kilobytes of memory (yes that is over- kill, but oh well) and using it as a string buffer with which to place the result.
+This project also demonstrates better use of registers and the 64-bit C-compliant calling convention using the `rdi`, `rsi` and `rdx` registers for passing arguments to functions.